davidcole1340/ext-php-rs/guide/src/macros/impl.md

 `IntoZval` can be used as a constant.
 Constant visibility is not supported at the moment, and therefore no attributes are valid on constants.

+## Property getters and setters

+You can add properties to classes which use Rust functions as getters and/or setters.
+This is done with the `#[getter]` and `#[setter]` attributes.
+By default, the `get_` or `set_` prefix is trimmed from the start of the function name, and the remainder is used as the property name.

+If you want to use a different name for the property, you can pass a `rename` option to the attribute which will change the property name.

+Properties do not necessarily have to have both a getter and a setter, if the property is immutable the setter can be ommited, and vice versa for getters.

+The `#[getter]` and `#[setter]` attributes are mutually exclusive on methods.
+Properties cannot have multiple getters or setters, and the property name cannot conflict with field properties defined on the struct.

+As the same as field properties, method property types must implement both `IntoZval` and `FromZval`.

 ## Example

 Continuing on from our `Human` example in the structs section, we will define a